-There are many other people and organizations researching similar issues, working on regenerative settlements and a society where everyone can become self-sufficient in water, energy and food and establish housing and sanitation independently from centralized systems.
+There are many other people and organizations researching similar issues, working towards a society where everyone can become self-sufficient in water, energy and food and establish housing and sanitation independently from centralized systems.

 Get the Facts

-- Of the 15 initial concessions for oil and gas exploration in Portugal, 10 have already been canceled in the last 2–3 years due to widespread resistance of local populations, municipalities and activists.
+- All the 15 initial concessions for oil and gas exploration in Portugal were canceled between 2015 and 2020 due to widespread resistance of local populations, municipalities and activists.

 - As one of the sunniest countries in Europe, Portugal could rely exclusively on solar energy.